itay1313/frontenddogma.com/README.md

 ### Tags

 If countable, tags always use the plural.
+Have a look at [existing tags](https://frontenddogma.com/tags/).

 #### 1. Content Types